6sense vs Apollo: Key Differences and Insights

 Choose Apollo if:

-• Your primary need is high-volume outbound prospecting with built-in tools
+• Your primary need is high-volume outbound prospecting with built-in sequences and dialing

 • Budget is a major constraint and you need to start free or at low cost